-Factory connectors are SFs system to transfer items from one machine to the next one.
-Also, conveyors have factory connectors to transfer items from a machine into its internal buffer (the belt).
+Factory connectors are Satisfactory’s system for transferring items from one machine to the next.
+Conveyors also utilize factory connectors to transfer items from a machine into its internal buffer (the belt).

-machine has f.e. an empty internal buffer and wants to get filled by a
+That means if a machine has an empty internal buffer and wants to get filled by a factory connector,

-factory connector, the machine requests (grabs) an item from the given
+the machine requests (via a Grab call) an item from the given connector.

-connector.
-The connector then can reply with nothing or the item it
+The connector can then reply with nothing (if there aren’t any items) or the item it transfers.

 A conveyor which has a free space → FactoryConnector in the conveyor which is connected to the machines connector → Factory-Connector of the machine which is connected to the connector of the conveyor → Machine